UtrechtUniversity/rse-project-templates/good-enough-project/README.md

 ## Requirements

-Install `cookiecutter` on the command line: `pip install cookiecutter`
+Install `cookiecutter` on the command line:

+* `pip install cookiecutter`

 ## Usage

 To start a new science project:

-`cookiecutter gh:UtrechtUniversity/rse-project-templates/good-enough-project`
+`cookiecutter gh:UtrechtUniversity/rse-project-templates/good-enough-project -o output/directory/`

+The `-o` option allows you to specify the output directory in which the project will be created.

 ## Project Structure

 The project structure distinguishes three kinds of folders:

-- read-only (RO): not edited by either code or researcher
+* Read-Only (RO): not edited by either code or researcher.
-- human-writeable (HW): edited by the researcher only.
+* Guman-Writeable (HW): edited by the researcher only.
-- project-generated (PG): folders generated when running the code; these folders can be deleted or emptied and will be completely reconstituted as the project is run.
+* Project-Generated (PG): folders generated when running the code; these folders can be deleted or emptied and will be completely reconstituted as the project is run.

 ```
 .